-Note: 2 distributor agreements signed 2 large groups: Al Kadi and FMS Al Faisaliah.
-The latter is owned by a member of the royal family.
-Saudi FDA certification process initiated by FMS.
+Note : 2 distributor agreements signed with 2 large Saudi groups..
+One is owned by a member of the royal family and is driving the Saudi FDA certification.

-South East Asia with Skin MD
+South East Asia

-Skin MD's CEO and principal shareholder got acquainted with Lux in 2010 during a trade show.
-One year later, Lux and Skin MD signed distinct distribution agreements for Indonesia and for other markets in South East Asia.
+The CEO and principal shareholder of a major Asian aesthetic equipment distributor got acquainted with Lux in 2010 during a trade show.
+One year later, Lux and this company signed separate distribution agreements for Indonesia and for other markets in South East Asia.
+The group has wide presence in the region.

-In Indonesia, Skin MD is supplying hundreds of beauty salons and expects strong sales.
+In Indonesia, the distributor is supplying hundreds of beauty salons and expects strong sales.
 It has demanded exclusivity from Lux.
 Projections are as follows: